 So, how can it be leveraged for cross-platform mobile development?

 We will discuss that here.
-In this post, we will learn all we can about Google Flutter.
-So, without any further ado, let’s get you started,
+In this post, we will learn all we can about Google Flutter is cross-platform mobile development framework.
+So, without any further ado, let’s get you started.

 Google’s Flutter: An Introduction